mef/linux-mef/README.md

 Use at your own risks.

-## How to install BunsenLabs Lithium on a thinkpad laptop
+## How to install BunsenLabs Beryllium on a thinkpad laptop

-The instructions below are relative to the installation of BusenLabs Lithium experimental (pre-release - based on Debian Buster 10) on a Thinkpad X1 Carbon Gen 7.
+The instructions below are relative to the installation of BusenLabs Beryllium experimental (pre-release - based on Debian Bullseye 11) on a Thinkpad X1 Carbon Gen 7.

+Previous versions:

+* BunsenLabs Lithium (based on Debian Buster), have a look at version tag `v0.3.0`.
-For a setup and configuration of BunsenLabs Helium (based on Debian Stretch), have a look at version tag `v0.2.0`.
+* BunsenLabs Helium (based on Debian Stretch), have a look at version tag `v0.2.0`.

 ### Pre-install